jtesta/ssh-audit/README.md

 ## ChangeLog
 ### v2.5.0-dev (???)
  - Fixed crash when running host key tests.
+ - Now prints JSON with indents when `-jj` is used (useful for debugging).
  - Added MD5 fingerprints to verbose output.
  - Added `-d`/`--debug` option for getting debugging output; credit [Adam Russell](https://github.com/thecliguy).
  - Updated JSON output to include MD5 fingerprints.
 Note that this results in a breaking change in the 'fingerprints' dictionary format.